This stuffed peppers with ground turkey recipe is a quick and easy gluten-free weeknight dinner option that tastes absolutely delicious!

-To make life even easier, you can make these ahead of time right up to the point of putting it in the oven.
-Simply cover the stuffed peppers with foil or cling wrap and refrigerate until you’re ready to bake them.
+To make life even easier, you can make these ahead of time right up to the point of putting them in the oven.
+Simply cover the turkey stuffed peppers with foil or cling wrap and refrigerate until you’re ready to bake them.
 This would be a great meal to prep on Sunday for a busy night later in the week.
 Quick, easy, delicious – what more could you want, right?

 - Tomato soup